-Join Chris Converse for an in-depth discussion in this video Adding a navigation bar, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Adding a navigation bar, part of Sketch Essential Training: The Basics (2015).

 - Now we're going to add in our navigation bar.…So first we'll start with a semi-transparent black bar.…So back to the Insert menu, down to Shape, Rectangle.…Let's come up here to the upper-left hand corner.…Click and drag.…We'll make the full width as well,…and we'll come down and make this about 110 pixels tall.…Now with this in place, over in the Inspector panel,…let's come down for Borders.…Let's come over here and uncheck the border…if that's selected.…You can also click on the trash can…to get rid of any Border properties whatsoever.…